minervas/scheduled-serverless-fn/README.md

 Motivation
 ----------

 Running code on a regular interval is a pretty common task in software development.
+With such common use cases as:

+* manual backup of a database
+* cleaning up files on a regular interval
+* implementing a time to live (TTL) on resources
+* polling an API on a regular interval
+* re-subscribing to expired event notifications
+* sending emails on a regular basis

-The first impulse for many developers that need to accomplish such a task is to start writing a script of a language of their choice and then scheduling execution via the commandline tool, `cron`.
+The first impulse for many developers that need to accomplish such tasks is to start writing a script of a language of their choice and then scheduling execution via the commandline tool, `cron`.
 Then, once the script gains uptime requirements, web hosting, daemonization, scaling, and continuous deployment all become concerns.
 These supporting tasks may end up becoming more work